FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 ### 2.0.2 Membership Requirements

-  Steering Members of FOCUS are individuals selected by organizations that have been designated by the FinOps Foundation Governing Board as members and have signed the FOCUS Project CLA.
+  Steering Members of FOCUS are organizations that have been designated by the FinOps Foundation Governing Board as members and have signed the FOCUS Project CLA.
   General Members of FOCUS are currently not in use.
-  Contributing Members of FOCUS are individual contributors that do not require any membership with the FinOps Foundation and have signed the FOCUS Project CLA along with their corporations.
+  All organizations after the initial Members join as Contributing Members of FOCUS.
+Contributing Members are organizations that must sign the FOCUS Project CLA to become members.

 ## 2.2 Organization Structure